-His music has been used in over 150 TV programs, including various major sporting events, high-profile reality TV shows, and daytime & evening talk shows.
+His music has been used thousands of times in over 180 TV programs, including various major sporting events, high-profile reality TV shows, and daytime & evening talk shows.

 He has over 2,200 cues and dozens of full-length songs signed to 24 different high-end music libraries.

 Vander Boegh received his Master of Arts (MA) in Communication at Boise State University, minored in Music at Boise State, and has taken a variety of music production courses through Berklee School of Music.
 His college education was mostly paid for with a trumpet scholarship, where he learned to both love and loathe marching bands.

 He has scored seven independent short films, one of which screened at the New York Film Festival, one of which showed at Sundance Film Festival (2017), one which premiered at the Crypticon Film Festival (2017), and one of which won the top prize at a Boise area film competition in 2015.
 He also arranged and produced the goal song for the Idaho Steelheads hockey team.
 He is a regular attendee of multiple music conferences, and was honored to be a panelist at the Taxi “Road Rally” in 2015.